Why We Built a Transparent AI Firewall

 - Feedback-driven model recalibration that automatically adjusts confidence thresholds based on false positive/negative reports

-We chose open source for one simple reason: security tools must be auditable.
+We designed PromptGuard for one simple reason: security tools must be auditable.

-If you're trusting a tool to sit between your users and your AI, you need to be able to read the code.
-You need to see the regex patterns, the model configurations, the policy evaluation logic, and the data handling practices.
+If you're trusting a tool to sit between your users and your AI, you need to understand its decisions.
+You need to see why a request was blocked, what detector triggered, and what confidence threshold was applied.

-When PromptGuard blocks a request, you can trace the decision from the HTTP handler through the security engine to the specific detector and pattern that triggered.
+When PromptGuard blocks a request, you can trace the decision through the security engine to the specific detector and pattern that triggered.
+Every decision includes a human-readable reason, threat type, confidence score, and event ID.
 No black box.
 No "trust us."
 No mystery.

 The Free Tier